 This course covers fundamental knowledge and skills of chemistry concepts required to solve problems in engineering and energy technology related environments.
 It includes demonstrating knowledge of water chemistry fundamentals, sources and types of impurities, control/removal of impurities, effects of impurities, the use of hydrogen gas in oxygen control, radical production and recombination, and radiochemistry.
 It also encompasses demonstrated understanding of solution chemistry, physical states, and nomenclature with a focus on water chemistry involving effects of impurities, ion exchange, water treatment, and corrosion.

-Lecture 2 hrs/wk, Laboratory/Tutorial 2 hrs/wk.
+Lecture 3 hrs/wk, Tutorial 1 hr/wk.
 Prerequisite: CHEM-111.
+Corequisite: AES-761P.